 How to enable Multi-touch Precision Gestures in Windows 10

 The first thing you should confirm is, whether your PC supports Precision Touchpad or not.
 You can find out by opening the Touchpad settings page.

-To open touchpad settings Go to Start and Click on Settings icon.
-In the settings page, click on Devices and select Touchpad.
+Alternatively, you can also, Go to Start and Click on Settings icon.
+In the settings page, click on Devices and select Touchpad in the left panel.